Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Introduction

 When $S^t$ and $p^t \in \mathbb{R}^M_{++}$ are given, $\hat{l}_t (q;p^t)$ is a convex function with respect to $q$ on $\mathbb{R}^{M}_{++}$ and satisfies $\hat{l}_t (q;p^t)-\hat{l}_t (q^{\prime};p^t) \leq \langle \nabla \hat{l}_t (q;p^t),q - q^{\prime} \rangle$, for $q,q^{\prime} \in \mathbb{R}^{M}_{++}$.
 The constructed estimates $\hat{l}_t (q ; p^t) $ and $\nabla \hat{l}_t (q ; p^t )$ are crucial for designing updates to the sampling distribution.

 OSMD Sampler is an online stochastic mirror descent algorithm for updating the sampling distribution, detailed in Algorithm~\ref{alg:OSMD-sampler}.
-The sampling distribution is restricted to lie in the space $\mathcal{A}=\mathcal{P}_{M-1}\cap[\alpha/M,\infty)^M$, $\alpha \in (0,1]$, to prevent the server from assigning small probabilities to devices.
-Let $\Phi:\mathcal{D}\subseteq\mathbb{R}^M \mapsto\mathbb{R}$ be a continuously differentiable convex function defined on $\mathcal{D}$, with $\mathcal{A} \subseteq \bar{\mathcal{D}}$.
-The learning rates $\{\eta_t\}_{t \geq 1}$ are positive and nonincreasing.\footnote{We use the term \emph {learning rate} when discussing an online algorithm that learns a sampling distribution, while the term \emph{stepsize} is used in the context of an optimization algorithm.} Line~\ref{alg:solve-mirror-descent} of Algorithm~\ref{alg:OSMD-sampler} provides an update to the sampling distribution using the mirror descent update.
+The sampling distribution is restricted to lie in the space $\mathcal{A}=\mathcal{P}_{M-1}\cap[\alpha/M,\infty)^M$, $\alpha \in (0,1]$, to prevent the server from assigning too small probabilities to devices.
+The learning rates $\{\eta_t\}_{t \geq 1}$ are positive\footnote{We use the term \emph {learning rate} when discussing an online algorithm that learns a sampling distribution, while the term \emph{stepsize} is used in the context of an optimization algorithm.}. $\Phi(x)=\sum^M_{m=1} x_m \log x_m - \sum^M_{m=1}x_m$, $x=(x_1,\dots,x_M)^{\top} \in \mathcal{D}=\mathbb{R}^M_{+}$, with $0\log0$ defined as $0$, is the unnormalized negative entropy.
+The Bregman divergence between any $x,y \in \mathcal{D}$ with respect to the function $\Phi$ is given as $D_{\Phi} \left(x \,\Vert\, y\right) = \Phi (x) - \Phi (y) - \langle \nabla \Phi (y), x - y \rangle$.
+Line~\ref{alg:solve-mirror-descent} of Algorithm~\ref{alg:OSMD-sampler} provides an update to the sampling distribution using the mirror descent update.
 The available feedback is used to construct an estimate of the loss, while the Bregman divergence between the current and next sampling distribution is used as a regularizer, ensuring that the updated sampling distribution does not change too much.
 The update only uses the most recent information, while forgetting the history, which results in nonstationarity of the sequence of sampling distributions.
-In Line~\ref{alg:sample-subset} of Algorithm~\ref{alg:OSMD-sampler}, we choose $S^t$ by sampling with replacement.
-In Section~\ref{sec:samp-wo-replace}, we discuss how to extend the results to sampling without replacement.

-The mirror descent update in Line~\ref{alg:solve-mirror-descent} is not available in a closed form in general and an iterative solver may be needed.
-However, when $\Phi(\cdot)$ is chosen as the negative entropy $\Phi_e(\cdot)$, a closed-form efficient solution can be obtained as shown in Proposition~\ref{prop:OSMD-solver}.